solarwinds/snap-plugin-lib/tutorial/06-overview/README.md

 - `/minisystem/processes/[processName]/cpu`
 - `/minisystem/processes/[processName]/memory`

-Then, we iterate over a list of processes, we can replace `processName` with concrete name, ie.
+Then, when we would iterate over a list of processes, we can replace `processName` with concrete name, ie.
 - `/minisystem/processes/mysql/cpu`
 - `/minisystem/processes/mysql/memory`
 - `/minisystem/processes/chrome/cpu`